YilingLin0610/2023-Hai-River-Flood-Mapping/README.md

 ## 2. Deep learning framework
 ### 2.1 Training samples
 The training samples for the deep learning model are sourced from both Beijing and Caofeidian, Hebei.
-The ground truth shapefiles are available in the `Deep-learning/Ground_truth` .
+We also provide two ground truth shapefiles for evaluating the accuracy of the trained model: one from Gaofen-1 images of Xiaoqinghe on August 1st, and another from Sentinel-1 images of Dongdian on August 5th.
+These ground truth and nagetive shapefiles are available in the `Deep-learning/Ground_truth/` .
-The code for processing the ground truth shapefiles into training and label images of deep learning models can be adapted from https://github.com/YilingLin0610/Multi-temporal-RTS-mapping/tree/main/Codes/Pre-processing.
+The code for processing the ground truth shapefiles into training and label images can be adapted from https://github.com/YilingLin0610/Multi-temporal-RTS-mapping/tree/main/Codes/Pre-processing.
 ### 2.2 DeepLabv3+ Model
 We utilized the DeepLabv3+ model to map multi-temporal flood extents.
 The core components of the DeepLabv3+ model were adapted from https://github.com/bubbliiiing/Semantic-Segmentation/tree/master/deeplab_Mobile.
 For batch processing of the multi-temporal images, we have encapsulated the model functionality into functions and provided a script in `deeplabv3-plus-pytorch-main/main_batch.py`.
+#### Quick Start
+For environment configuration, refer to file
+> conda env create -f env.yaml
 ### 2.3 Post-processing